Jax-Core/YourMixer/README.md

 #### Choosing Color Schemes:

-Follow the steps outlined below to setup custom color presets:
+Follow the steps outlined below to choose a custom color preset:

 1. Open Core and head over to the **Modules** section.
 2. Select **YourMixer** from the list and proceed to the **Color Scheme** tab and choose a preset that you like.